rafrasenberg/rafrasenberg-website/content/posts/server/docker-container-management.md

 ## Building our stack :construction:

 From this point on I am going to assume you have `docker` and `docker-compose` installed on your server and you are running Ubuntu 20.04.
 I used a Digital Ocean $5 droplet for this.
-If you you sign up [through this link](https://m.do.co/c/52031fcadf3c) you can get $100 worth of credit for free on there!
+If you sign up [through this link](https://m.do.co/c/52031fcadf3c) you can get $100 worth of credit for free on there!

 #### I. Setting up DNS records

 Alright so the first thing to do is setting up the appropiate domains so we can access our Portainer and Traefik dashboard.
-Just pick one of the domains you have horded over the years :smile: and set them up like this:
+Just pick one of the domains you have horded over the years :smile:

+Set them up like this, point to your server:

 ```
 traefik.yourdomain.com
 portainer.yourdomain.com
 ```

-In this way our Portainer & Traefik dashboard will be available at the appropiate subdomains.
+In this way our Portainer & Traefik dashboard will be available at the appropriate subdomains.

 #### II.
 Creating a user & setting up the directory